lorenzotecchia/SoftwareEngineeringAssignments/README.md

 # SoftwareEngineeringAssignments
-This is repo of all software engineering assignments done during my stay at Freie Universitat Berlin
+This repo contains all the software engineering assignments done during my stay at Freie Universitat Berlin